-All ratings below assume 12.6 VDC nominal voltage, 25°C ambient temperature, and the inverter is mounted in free air.
+All ratings above assume 12.6 VDC nominal voltage, 25°C ambient temperature, and the inverter is mounted in free air.
 12.6 VDC is to be measured at the inverter input terminals.
-Specifications are subject to change without notice.

 For use at ambient temperatures less than -20°C, use the hardwire connections.
-The GFCI may not properly operate at temps below -20°C. At temperatures greater than 25°C, the inverter output is de-rated.
-See the graph in "Operation" section of the manual.
+The GFCI may not properly operate at temps below -20°C.

+At temperatures greater than 25°C, the inverter output is de-rated.
+See graph in "Operation" section of the manual.